 Hello and welcome to my website.

-My passion is writing books for children that educate on personal and social issues, and books about dogs.
+My passion is writing books for children to educate on personal and social issues and books about working dogs.
 I also enjoy helping people record their memoirs.
-There's more information throughout the site, and I invite you to subscribe to my newsletter, so that I can let you know of any new releases.
+There's more information throughout the site so please read on.

 Bullying is serious and potentially has a lasting impact.
 Young people may feel afraid or ashamed and may even believe they are in some way responsible or helpless to stop it.We Can Deal with Bullying! debunks these beliefs.
 The gentle and supportive text encourages young people to ask for help, maintain self-esteem, develop resilience, manage their reactions and stand united with others against bullying.Read More